Force over Distance: Chapter 41

 Behind his back, Scott gave him a subtle thumbs-up.

-Young tightened his grip on the metal chain of the dogtags and sat.
+Young tightened his grip on the chain of the dogtags and sat.
 He kept his arms behind him.

 “Right so.”
 Young shifted, getting his feet beneath him.
 “Maybe y’both go fuck yourselves?”